cocos/cocos-docs/en/editor/preferences/index.md

 ![external-program](./index/external-program.png)

-- **WeChat DevTools**: used to configure WeChat mini-game developer tools, please refer to [Publishing to WeChat Mini-Game](../publish/publish-wechatgame.md).
+- **WeChat DevTools**: used to configure the Developer tools of WeChat Mini Game, please refer to the [Publishing to WeChat Mini Game](../publish/publish-wechatgame.md) documentation.

-- **Android NDK**: used to set up the Android NDK path, please refer to [Setup Native Development Environment](../publish/setup-native-development.md).
+- **Android NDK**: used to set up the Android NDK path, please refer to the [Setup Native Development Environment](../publish/setup-native-development.md) documentation.

-- **Android SDK**: used to set the Android SDK path, please refer to [Setup Native Development Environment](../publish/setup-native-development.md).
+- **Android SDK**: used to set the Android SDK path, please refer to the [Setup Native Development Environment](../publish/setup-native-development.md) documentation.

 - **Default Script Editor**: choose any executable file from an external text editing tool (e.g. VS Code) as the way to open the script file when you double-click it in the **Assets** panel.
 The executable file of the preferred text editor can be selected by clicking the **Search** button after the input box.
 The folder icon is used to open the path to the text editor that has been set up.

 - **Default Browser**: Used to select the browser to be used when previewing the editor.
-You can specify a browser path by clicking the **Search icon** button behind the input box.
+A browser path can be specified by clicking the **Search icon** button behind the input box.

 ## Device Manager